Massachusetts Greyhound Protection Act

 The Greyhound Protection Act is a Massachusetts statute that gradually eliminated commercial dog racing by 2010.
 It was enacted as Question 3 on the November 4, 2008 ballot in Massachusetts.

 It shut down the state's two tracks, Raynham-Taunton Greyhound Park and Wonderland Greyhound Park in Revere, by January 1, 2010.
 Violators face minimum fines of $20,000 by the State Racing Commission.
+Raynham voted for No by an 80-90 margin, the only municipality to do so.